Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 So the pressure is mounting now.

-Except that tenant of the Baker Hamilton group report.
+Accept that tenant of the Baker Hamilton group report.

-What in the point?
+What isn't the point?

-Why are we believing him anyway, ever, whether he tells the truth now and then or not, whether he lies all the time, he's the enemy.
+Why are we believing him anyway, ever, whether he tells the truth now and then or not?

-This he's a client state of Iran.
+He's a client state of Iran.

-The enemy of peace, the enemy of the solution, the enemy of the world-liking America, the enemy of all things is in the White House.
+The enemy of peace, the enemy of the solution, the enemy of the world liking America, the enemy of all things is in the White House.

 Here's John in Jacksonville, Florida.

-Hi, John, welcome to the program.
+Welcome to the program.

 Hi, Rush.